openmc-dev/openmc/docs/source/methods/statistics.rst

 constants will have a profound effect on the quality and performance of the generator, so they should not be chosen arbitrarily.
-As Donald Knuth said in his seminal work *The Art of Computer Programming*, "random numbers should not be generated with a method chosen at random".
+As Donald Knuth said in his seminal work *The Art of Computer Programming*, "random numbers should not be generated with a method chosen at random.
 Some theory should be used."
 Typically, :math:`M` is chosen to be a power of two as this enables :math:`x
 \mod M` to be performed using the binary AND operator with a bit mask.
 The constants for the linear congruential generator used by default in OpenMC are